wilson-alexei/Pewlett-Hackard-Analysis/README.md

 ***mentorship_eligibility table***
 <img width="1440" alt="D2 mentorship" src="https://user-images.githubusercontent.com/95068439/153722659-61669c33-561a-4322-8221-41bb2de63f1b.png">
 * From this table, we can see how many current employees who are eligible for the mentorship program.
-There are 1549 rows which mean that there are 1549 employees who can participate in the program.
+There are 1549 rows which mean that there are 1549 current employees who can participate in the program to mentor the next generation of Pewlett Hackard employees.

 ## Summary
+Overall, we have 1,549 current employees who are eligible to train new generations of employees to fill those job vacancies from the retirement.
+However, the ratio between vacant openings and eligible mentors are very huge where this might be a training problem that can potentially disrupt company's operation moving forward.

+* How many vacant jobs that the mentorship program need to fill?
+> There are still 72,458 job vacancies that the company needs to fill by training and hiring qualified people.
+The company might need to start spreading the information to the public that they are hiring for specific roles and start preparing for the application and hiring process immediately.

+* What are the ways to help and ease the mentors possible problem of training a huge groups of incoming employees filling the role?
+> The company needs to strategize on where and how they can find these new generations of qualified employees where they are knowledgable about the industry and have a good amount of experience where they need medium to no mentoring for the position and can also potentially help the mentors as well.
+Good location to start will be college graduates.

+`LinkedIn: /www.linkedin.com/in/wilson-alexei/`

+`Email: wils.alexei@gmail.com`